5 Best badminton shoes to dominate the courts (2025)

 I was down at the badminton court one morning comparing notes on the best badminton shoes with the other players.

-I realized that we are often so focused on expressing our opinions, that we don’t realize we are talking past each other.
+I realized that we are often so focused on expressing our opinions that we don’t realize we are talking past each other.

 One player argues shoe A is best as it offers the best value for money.
 Another says shoe B is best because it’s ultra-lightweight regardless of its price point, while a third suggests that the most important thing is to protect your body, making shoe Z the best.